Koryo-saram: Cuisine

-Koryo-saram have preserved the Korean cuisine particularly well.
 The cuisine of the Koryo-saram is closest to that of the Hamgyong provinces in North Korea and is dominated by meat soups and salty side dishes.
 It uses similar cooking techniques but is adapted to local ingredients, which resulted in invention of new dishes.
-One well-known example is spicy carrot salad, known throughout the Soviet Union as Korean carrot salad.
-It is a Koryo-saram invention and was unknown in South Korea until recently.
-However, it has gained an international following, being served in most cafeterias throughout the CIS, sold in all supermarkets and featured regularly as a side dish on dinner tables and in holiday feasts set by all ethnicities of the former Soviet Union.
+One well-known example is morkovcha, a variant of kimchi that uses carrots.
+It has become popular in many parts of the former Soviet Union.

-On the other hand, some South Korean dishes such as bulgogi, bibimbap and samgyeopsal were relatively unknown to Koryo-saram until recently.
-Dishes traditionally popular among Koryo-saram include pigodi, kuksu (Korean: 국수), timpeni, khe, chartagi, kadi che (Korean: 가지채), kosari che (Korean: 고사리채), chirgym che, panchan, schirak tyamuri and kadyuri.
+Other examples of dishes include pyanse, kuksu, funchoza, timpeni, khe, chartagi, kadi che (가지채), kosari che, chirgym che, siryak-tyamuri, and kadyuri.

 Personal and family names

 Many Korean surnames, when Cyrillized, are spelled and pronounced slightly differently from the romanisations used in the U.S. and the resulting common pronunciations, as can be seen in the table at right.
 Some surnames of Koryo-saram have a particle "gai" added to them, such as Kogai or Nogai.
 The origin of this is unclear.
 The introduction of international passports by newly independent CIS countries, resulted in further differences in pronunciation as Korean surnames had to be transliterated from Cyrillic into Latin.
-In addition to a surname, Koreans also use clan names (known as Bon-gwan in Korea and pronounced as пой among Koryo-saram) denoting the place of origin.
+In addition to a surname, Koreans also use clan names (known as bongwan in Korea and pronounced as пой among Koryo-saram) denoting the place of origin.

-Korean naming practices and Russian naming practices are different - Koryo-saram use Russian name practices, but Korean surnames and sometimes Korean names.
+Korean naming practices and Russian naming practices are different – Koryo-saram use Russian name practices, but Korean surnames and sometimes Korean names.
 But most often Christian names are used from the saints of the Russian Orthodox Church, typical for Russians.

 Patronymics

 Legislation of the Russian Empire in issuing documents required the father's name.

 Koreans began with the use of patronymics that were formed from the Korean names of their fathers.
 Over time, as the proportion of Christians increased, Koreans were given, in accordance with the tradition of the Russian Orthodox Church, names from the general list of revered saints.

 Currently, 80% of Koryo-saram have a record of their Korean names.
 This differs from the pattern typical in the US, where Korean American parents often register their children with a Korean given name as their legal middle name (e.g. Daniel Dae Kim, Harold Hongju Koh).